stechstudio/laravel-zipstream/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Quality Score](https://img.shields.io/scrutinizer/g/stechstudio/laravel-zipstream.svg?style=flat-square)](https://scrutinizer-ci.com/g/stechstudio/laravel-zipstream)

 A fast and simple streaming zip file downloader for Laravel.

+- Builds zip files from local or S3 file sources, or any other PSR7 stream.
+- Provides a direct download stream to your user.
+The zip download beings immediately even though the zip is still being created.
+No need to save the zip to disk first.
+- Calculates the zip filesize up front for the `Content-Length` header.
+The user gets an accurate download time estimate in their browser.
-Using this library will save you from having to write the zip to disk.
-Built on top of the excellent [ZipStream-PHP](https://github.com/maennchen/ZipStream-PHP) library.
+- Built on top of the excellent [ZipStream-PHP](https://github.com/maennchen/ZipStream-PHP) library.

 ## Quickstart

-1. Install the package
+#### 1. Install the package

     ```php
     composer require stechstudio/laravel-zipstream
     ```

+The service provider and facade will be automatically wired up.

-2. In a controller method call the `create` method on the `ZipStream` facade, providing a name for your zip and an array of file paths.
+#### 2. In a controller method call the `create` method on the `ZipStream` facade

     ```php
     use ZipStream;